 The fund financial statements are presented on a modified accrual basis of accounting with a current financial resource measurement focus.
 This measurement focus concentrates on the fund's resources available for spending currently or in the near future.
 Only transactions and events affecting the fund's current financial resources during the period are reported.
-Similar to the connection between an economic resource measurement focus and full accrual basis of accounting, a current financial resource measurement focus are recognized when susceptible to accrual (i.e., when they become measurable and available).
-Measurable means the amount of the transaction can be determined and revenues are considered available when they are collected within the current period.
+Similar to the connection between an economic resource measurement focus and full accrual basis of accounting, a current financial resource measurement focus is inseparable from a modified accrual basis of accounting.
+Under the modified accrual basis of accounting, revenues are recognized when susceptible to accrual (i.e., when they become measurable and available).
+Measurable means the amount of the transaction can be determined and revenues are considered available when they are collected within the current period or expected to be collected soon enough thereafter to be used to pay liabilities of the current period.
 For this purpose, the Agency considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.
 The Agency considers tax increment revenues susceptible to this accrual.